7 Key Keto Foods You Must Never Forget In Your Ketogenic Diet

 What’s in sunflower seeds, pork, and nutritional yeast?
 Vitamin B1 and other B vitamins, but B1 is the most important one.
 The need for B vitamins goes up when you enter into ketosis.
 Pork is a good source of Vitamin B1 and other B vitamins but some people may not like pork and that’s okay.
 They can opt for sunflower seeds or nutritional yeast, which are also other good sources of B vitamins.

 Eating vegetables every day is always good for your overall health, and it can be beneficial to your keto diet as well because of the potassium and magnesium content.
-Potassium and magnesium are really important on keto because potassium is necessary to heal insulin resistance and magnesium is also at the heart of insulin resistance.
+Potassium and magnesium are really important on keto because potassium is necessary to heal Fat Storing Hormone resistance and magnesium is also at the heart of Fat Storing Hormone resistance.
 They are present in chlorophyll found in leafy greens.
 The way you can get these is through eating large amounts of non-starchy vegetables, 7-10 cups a day.
 A lot of people don't like consuming their low-carb vegetables, but you have to do it if you want to get these nutrients.

 Beet tops have the most potassium.
 I think this keto-friendly food has 1,300 mg per cup.
 Avocados are high in these nutrients as well.
 You need to get large quantities of these keto diet foods to get the right amounts of potassium and magnesium you need.